plasma-umass/browsix/README.md

 ------

 Browsix is a UNIX-like processing model and kernel designed to run in modern web browsers.
 The purpose of this Readme is to provide detailed instructions for running and testing Browsix, as well as a few hints for those wishing to read and edit the code.
-For information about the Browsix system design, see the [report]](report.pdf).
+For information about the Browsix system design, see the [report](report.pdf).
 The report can be rebuilt using:

     $ make report